-As established in The Benefits of Time Travel, the kind of time travel we see in the movies or read about in books remains as of today, impossible.
+The kind of time travel we see in the movies or read about in books remains, as of today, impossible.
 However, many people still spend much of their time dwelling in the past or focused on the future.
-And, unfortunately, they do so at the expense the present.
+Unfortunately, they do so at the expense of the present.

 “Do not [earnestly] remember the former things; neither consider the things of old.
 Behold, I am doing a new thing!
 Now it springs forth; do you not perceive and know it and will you not give heed to it?
 I will even make a way in the wilderness and rivers in the desert.”
-(AMP)
+(Isaiah 43:18-19, AMP)

 - Make a point to observe God’s current activity.
-Isaiah says to “behold,” which means observe, regard, gaze upon, view; watch; discern.
+Isaiah says to “behold,” which means observe, regard, gaze upon, view, watch, and discern.
 In other words, notice the “new thing” God promises to do.
 So often, we fail to see God’s current activity because of our focus on what happened or on what might happen.

 - Identify and acknowledge what you observe.
 Start by observing God’s activity but move on to becoming aware of it to the point of naming it in a way that amplifies His presence.
 Acknowledging often forces action.